MultiTagging/MultiTagging_Refiner_Demo/README.md

    ```
       cd MutliTagging
    ```
-3. Replace files in <A Href="https://github.com/MultiTagging/MultiTagging/tree/main/ToolReports">ToolReports</A>, <A Href="https://github.com/MultiTagging/MultiTagging/tree/main/ToolAnalysisTime">ToolAnalysisTime</A>, and <A Href="https://github.com/MultiTagging/MultiTagging/tree/main/BaseDS">BaseDS</A> with your study's files.
-You can alternatively update the <A Href="https://github.com/MultiTagging/MultiTagging/blob/main/Scripts/config.json"> Scripts/config.json </A> file.
+3. Add your study's files in <A Href="https://github.com/MultiTagging/MutliTagging/tree/main/ToolReports">ToolReports</A>, <A Href="https://github.com/MultiTagging/MutliTagging/tree/main/ToolAnalysisTime">ToolAnalysisTime</A>, and <A Href="https://github.com/MultiTagging/MutliTagging/tree/main/BaseDS">BaseDS</A>.
+To retrieve study files from other folders, you can alternatively update the <A Href="https://github.com/MultiTagging/MultiTagging/blob/main/Scripts/config.json"> Scripts/config.json </A> file.
 4. Run MutliTagging framework, there are three options:
       1. **Termianl Option:**
          1. Run <A Href="https://github.com/MultiTagging/MutliTagging/blob/main/Main.py">Main.py</A> to open the wizard program.